-In heavy mud boots I crawled out a window onto my front porch.
+In mud boots, I crawled out a window onto my front porch.
 The early morning rains and blasts of cold air extinguished the warmth I felt under my jacket.
 Minuets later floodwaters poured into our home.
 I stumbled from the porch and sank deeper into the chilling current.
 Waist deep in the dark water I reached the end of my driveway.
-Clutching a small bag of supplies over one shoulder I cautiously waded to the end of the street.
+Clutching a small bag of supplies over one shoulder, I cautiously waded to the end of the street.
 The breaking sunlight announced no hope.
 It illuminated our flooded neighborhood.

 It only took a few hours to lose every material possession we had.
-When I reached dry ground my neighbor met me.
-In despair he stared at the destruction.
-We briefly consoled each other and I turned to take in the magnitude of the calamity that lay before us.
+When I reached dry ground, my neighbor met me.
+In despair, he stared at the destruction.
+We briefly consoled each other, and I turned to take in the magnitude of the calamity that lay before us.

 One devastating event followed another that woeful week.
 We rescued families out of flooded houses and ventured out on numerous boat rides through submerged neighborhoods.
-Each day intensified with greater loss.
+Each day intensified with a greater loss.
 I felt myself reaching a point of emotional exhaustion.
-When the floodwaters receded I hesitantly made my way back to our house.
+When the floodwaters receded, I hesitantly made my way back to our house.
 The first time I set foot in it I was shocked.
 The realization of so much damage depleted all hope.
 Nothing was salvageable.
 Clothes, pictures, furniture, and the toys lay in ruins under the sewage-filled stench.

 Close friends from our church aided me in pulling our things to the curb.
 That night I stayed at a friend’s home.
 Sitting in the darkness on a temporary bed I reached for hope.
 “Where were you, God?”
 I asked.
 I wasn’t accusing Him of not caring.
 I merely felt like He was not with me.
 Everyone prayed hoping they wouldn’t fall victim to the wreckage.
 Some were elated with answered prayers while many more, like me, felt unheard.

-At the time of the flood my wife and kids were safely situated out of town.
+At the time of the flood, my wife and kids were safely situated out of town.
 After we were miraculously given a temporary place to live, we were finally united.
 A few days after that, we prepared our boys to see the house.
-I knew it would be a difficult moment for them to process.
+I knew it would be a painful moment for them to process.
 We braced them for the scenes they would experience.
 When we arrived in our front yard, I watched the heartbreak happen in slow motion.

-Covered with the grime of sheet rock dust, the grimacing face of a well-loved stuffed monkey gazed out from under a pile of trash.
+Covered with the grime of sheetrock dust, the grimacing face of a well-loved stuffed monkey gazed out from under a pile of trash.
 As he lay trapped under the debris my youngest son, Shiloh, spotted him.
 He ran toward “monkey” with his arms flailing in despair and tears streaming down his face.
-With moans of grief he worked to pull out his little treasure.
+With moans of grief, he worked to pull out his little treasure.
 My eyes flooded with tears in watching and feeling his pain.
 Moving from the pile of treasure-become-trash in our lawn we entered our home.
 The walls were stripped bare, down to the studs.
 The realization of all that was lost was painful.
 Seeing our children grieve, however, inflicted an even greater wound.
 We cried.
 We cried deeply.
 Standing on the cold slab of the house we embraced our kids.
 We wept with them.
 That’s all we could do.

 Well-meaning friends encouraged us in the weeks to follow.
 A few parroted the familiar phrase of, “God is in control,” to me.
 Each time I heard that phrase a volcano of questions would erupt inside.
 Is He in control?
 Did God have some level of influence over what happened?
-If God is in control then He must bear some responsibility for the tragedy, shouldn’t He?
+If God is in control, then He must bear some responsibility for the tragedy, shouldn’t He?
 How can God be good if suffering is partly His blame?
 If God is good, where was his goodness in this storm?
 Where was He?
 Did he hear my prayers for help?
 In the days ahead I discovered my answer.

 Not long after the storm passed, our church facility was converted into a makeshift distribution center.
 My phone rang non-stop for a week as churches, ministries, and unknown callers bombarded us with desires to help.
 We received hundreds of eighteen-wheelers, U-Haul trucks, and even a few airplane loads of supplies to aid those who had lost everything.
 As we handed out of food, water, and supplies we witnessed God graciously calm the chaos of our community.
-We witnessed powerful moments of joy and hope as residents received an assurance that God was with them in the trenches of their suffering.
+We experienced powerful moments of joy and hope as residents received an assurance that God was with them in the trenches of their suffering.

 A few days later Rene, the owner of an aviation company, contacted my wife.
 She, along with the partnership of Celebration Church in Austin, sent us airplane loads of supplies.
 Despair was swallowed up in generosity.
-Within a matter of days numerous distribution sites were opened around town and we began to supply those centers with all the resources they could contain.
+Within a matter of days, numerous distribution sites were opened around town, and we began to supply those centers with all the resources they could contain.